 South Carolina is a beautiful US state with a variety of unique landscapes to visit.
 Between the subtropical beaches, the sea islands, the marshes and swamps, and the centuries of history, there is just so much to see and do here.
 Travelers with an RV will find tons of campgrounds and unique camping locations all over the state.
 Harvest Hosts members especially are in for a real treat with all the unique attractions located all over the state.
-Grab your Harvest Hosts membership and buckle up as we cruise through South Carolina!
+Grab your Harvest Hosts membership and buckle up as we explore RV camping in South Carolina!

 Pumpkintown Mountain Opry – Pickens